Dolphiq/craft3-locationpicker/README.md

 ## Usage sample to display a map with more locations
-To display more locations on the same map (a marker for every location), we use the twig function `dolphiqMap` Lets say we have a structure called `hospitals` with entries that each have a location field.
+To display more locations on the same map (a marker for every location), we use the twig function `dolphiqMap`.
+Lets say we have a structure called `hospitals` with entries that each have a location field.
 To display a map with all locations do the following in a twig template: